Kenya: Health

 Nurses are by far the largest group of front-line health care providers in all sectors, followed by clinical officers, medical officers, and medical practitioners.
 These are absorbed and deployed into government service in accordance with the Scheme of Service for Nursing Personnel (2014), the Revised Scheme of Service for Clinical Personnel (2020) and the Revised Scheme of Service for Medical Officers and Dental Officers (2016).

 Traditional healers (herbalists, witch doctors, and faith healers) are readily available, trusted, and widely consulted as practitioners of first or last choice by both rural and urban dwellers.

 Despite major achievements in the health sector, Kenya still faces many challenges.
-The estimated life expectancy dropped in 2009 to approximately 55 years — five years below the 1990 level.
+The estimated life expectancy dropped in 2009 to approximately 55 years – five years below the 1990 level.
 The infant mortality rate was high at approximately 44 deaths per 1,000 children in 2012.
 The WHO estimated in 2011 that only 42% of births were attended by a skilled health professional.

 Diseases of poverty directly correlate with a country's economic performance and wealth distribution: In 2015/16, 35.6% of Kenyans lived below the poverty line.
 Preventable diseases like malaria, HIV/AIDS, pneumonia, diarrhoea, and malnutrition are the biggest burden, major child-killers, and responsible for much morbidity; weak policies, corruption, inadequate health workers, weak management, and poor leadership in the public health sector are largely to blame.
 According to 2009 estimates, HIV/AIDS prevalence is about 6.3% of the adult population.
 However, the 2011 UNAIDS Report suggests that the HIV epidemic may be improving in Kenya, as HIV prevalence is declining among young people (ages 15–24) and pregnant women.
 Kenya had an estimated 15 million cases of malaria in 2006.
 Tuberculosis is a major public health problem.
 The per capita incidence of TB in Kenya more than quadrupled between 1990 and 2015.

 The 2024 Global Hunger Index gave Kenya a 25.0 score, indicating that the severity of hunger is "serious".

 Women

 The total fertility rate in Kenya was estimated to be 4.49 children per woman in 2012.
 According to a 2008–09 survey by the Kenyan government, the total fertility rate was 4.6% and the contraception usage rate among married women was 46%.
 Maternal mortality is high, partly because of female genital mutilation, with about 27% of women having undergone it.

-This practice is however on the decline as the country becomes more modernised, and in 2011 it was banned in Kenya.
+However, this practice is on the decline as the country becomes more modernised, and in 2011 it was banned in Kenya.
 Women were economically empowered before colonialisation.
 By colonial land alienation, women lost access and control of land.
 They became more economically dependent on men.
 A colonial order of gender emerged where males dominated females.

 Median age at first marriage increases with increasing education.

 Rape, defilement, and battering are not always seen as serious crimes.

 Reports of sexual assault are not always taken seriously.